morall20/Plotly_Development/README.md

 # Plotly_Development

-##Resources:
+## Resources:

 Applications: VSCode, javascript, Plotly, Chrome inspector

+## Summary

 In this module, I used Plotly.js, a JavaScript data visualization library, to create an interactive data visualization for the web.